asony03/Git-Bot/README.md

 ### 2. Wireframes

-Our bot mainly works in the background and shows output on the Git UI itself.
-However, we are attaching two images which shows how the email would look like and a sample of how an output on the GIT UI for a inappropriate issue would look like respectively.
+Our bot works in the background and creates labels/comments in github.
+Bot also sends email to the maintainers and both of these scenarios are presented below.

  #### Email wireframe: